linrunner/tlp-doc/settings/bc-vendors.rst

      - | The fixed stop threshold value varies depending on the laptop model, 60% or 80% are common.
        | There is no way to read out the actual threshold in Linux, therefore it
          cannot be displayed by :command:`tlp-stat -b`.
-The figure of 60% shown up to version 1.6 was based on an assumption, but (according to user feedback) does not apply to all models.
        | Some models ignore the setting, conservation mode remains
          off permanently.
+       | *Version 1.10* splits the plugin: `lenovo` uses the new sysfs attribute `charge_types`
+         introduced with kernel 6.17. `lenovo-legacy` continues the support for older kernels.
+         See sample outputs below.

 .. rubric:: Sample configuration